 Students who wish to pursue a concurrent degree must be officially admitted to the concurrent degree program prior to substantial completion of the home degree.
-Specifically, students in master's or professional doctoral degree programs must be officially admitted to pursue a concurrent degree prior to having accumulated 75% or more of the credits required for the home degree and prior to their final semester in the home degree.
-Research doctorate (Ph.D.) students must be officially admitted to the concurrent degree program prior to scheduling the Comprehensive Examination in the Ph.D. program.
-See http://gradschool.psu.edu/graduate-education-policies/gcac/gcac/gcac-200/gcac-209- concurrent-degrees/ for the complete policy.
+See http://gradschool.psu.edu/graduate-education-policies/gcac/gcac-200/gcac-209-concurrent-degrees/ for the complete policy.
 You should contact the ME Graduate Programs Office if interested in pursuing a Concurrent Degree.